thephez/original-evolution-whitepaper/README.md

 ●
 Block, Tx and Address are the main object types used in the current payment level of
 the current Dash protocol
-Subscription Transactions are null­data transactions with subscription metadata
+Subscription Transactions are null-data transactions with subscription metadata
-indicating the ownership, status and fee­balance of an Account Collateral are UTXO with specific metadata used in Evolution, and are used for
+indicating the ownership, status and fee-balance of an Account Collateral are UTXO with specific metadata used in Evolution, and are used for
 Masternode Shares.
 SuperBlocks (SBs) that pay winning Proposal Objects are created deterministically by